jbrisbin/spark-riak-connector/examples/README.md

 Sources [OFACDemo.scala](./src/main/scala/com/basho/riak/spark/examples/demos/ofac/OFACDemo.scala)

-## Simple Scala Riak TS Parquet Example
+## Simple Scala RiakTS Parquet Example
 Simple demo which illustrates how data can be extracted from Riak TS and saved as a parquet file

 Run it locally: